SNAP (Food Stamps) Application:

 - Questions about your individual benefits can be answered by Illinois Department of Human Services by calling 1-800-843-6154.

 - Food pantries are an option to supplementing a household’s food budget.
 Great Chicago Food Depository and Feeding America have a “pantry locator” tool on their websites.

-The Agency’s Annual Summer Food Service Program sites provide breakfast and lunch in partnership with the Greater Chicago Food Depository through its grant from the Illinois State Board of Education, which receives federal funds for distribution from the USDA.
+CHA's Summer Food Service Program provides FREE breakfast and lunch in partnership with the Greater Chicago Food Depository thanks to grant funding from the Illinois State Board of Education (IBSE) and the USDA.

 There is no cost.
 All summer meals offered through the ISBE/USDA Summer Food Service Program sites are FREE to youth ages 18 and younger and to persons 18 – 21 who have a mental or physical disability.
 The program typically runs from mid-June through the end of August.
 Food distribution is handled by CHA residents who are hired as Nutrition Aides through the Transitional Jobs Program, funded by CHA.

-To find out how to bring a Summer Feeding site to your community, please visit the Illinois State Board of Education’s website at www.ISBE.net.
+If you are an organization interested in sponsoring a Summer Feeding site in your community, visit the Illinois State Board of Education’s website to apply.

 CHA's Golden Diner Partnership with Chicago's Department of Family & Support Services offers healthy meals citywide for Chicago's seniors